 The star is often mistaken for Mars, the red planet, by observers because it lies within the zodiac, which contains the apparent path of the Sun and planets of the solar system, and the two sometimes appear in the same area of the sky.
 Antares was named for its resemblance to Mars, as they both appear reddish in colour.
 The comparison may have originated with early Mesopotamian astronomers.

 The name Antares, or Ant-Ares, is derived from the Greek Άντάρης, which means “like Mars,” “rival of Mars” or “anti-Mars”, with Ares being the Greek equivalent to Mars, the Roman god of war.
 Mars appears much brighter than Antares for a few months every couple of years, but normally it is either much fainter or about as bright as the star.
 Mars passes near Antares every couple of years, which may have been interpreted by ancient observers as taunting.

 A different theory suggests that Antares was named after the Arab warrior-hero Antar (Antarah ibn Shaddad), celebrated in the the Golden Mu’allaqat.
-Antar was a son of an African slave woman and an Arab sheikh.
-He was a slave himself until his father called him to battle and he proved himself to be the bravest warrior in Arabia.
+Antar was a son of an African servant and an Arab sheikh.
+He was a servant himself until his father called him to battle and he proved himself to be the bravest warrior in Arabia.